mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 ## Strands of emerging variations of Activity Theory

 As part of the growing uptake of AT beyond the USSR,  researchers forged new concepts in these varied strands of activity theory.
 The next section explores these concepts within two broad strands of activity.
 The first is that of third generation activity theory (3GAT), centred around the work of Engeström and colleagues in Finland.
-The second is a more loosely grouped strand stemming from the work of Michael Cole and colleagues drawing on a tradition of American pragmatism within the context of the community of learning sciences researchers.
-It includes concepts of funds of knowledge, ideocultures and communities of learners which are relevant to this study.
+The second is a more loosely grouped strand stemming from the work of Michael Cole and colleagues drawing on a tradition of both the soviet tradition described above and American pragmatism in the tradition of Dewey.
+This body of work carried out within the context of the community of learning sciences researchers, includes concepts of funds of knowledge, ideocultures and communities of learners which are relevant to this study.

 ### 3GAT and Expansive learning

 An important development of conceptual tools to apply activity to authentic learning settings takes the form of a formulation knows as third generation activity theory (3GAT).
 As mentioned in the section above, the recognised the importance of interacting activity systems, the movement of subjects between systems and the possibility for joint work on a shared object.

+#### Terminology - CHAT as a broad term used in this study

+Terms evolve over time and and used differently in varied settings.
+The following disambiguation is offered to address this in this context of this study.

+Activity theory AT is used to refer to underlying principles.

+Cultural historial approach  and cultural historical activity theory (CHAT) broad application of those principles.

+Third generation activity theory (3GAT) refers to Engeström's more specific interpretation of AT when a distinction is needed.

 #### 3GAT, activity systems and new community based concepts